pdk/crudgen/README.md

 need to be in the same source file as your struct.
 (I.e. the methods are not detected during code generation, but during execution via type assertions.)

+Note that although the Insert() and Update() methods return new struct values, rather than mutating in place (for ID and timestamps) the hook methods may be mutating, and the mutations will be returned in the new struct values.

+Also, note that the hooks take a transaction handle (`*sql.Tx`) rather than a database handle (`*sql.DB`).
+If you have the wrong signature on your hooks, they will not be found and not invoked.

 ## Transaction Management

 The insert, update and delete operations are each done within a single